Venkaiah Naidu

-Naidu has also served as the national president of Bhartiya Janta Party from 2002 to 2004.
+Naidu has also served as the national president of Bharatiya Janata Party from 2002 to 2004.
 Earlier, he was the Union Cabinet Minister for Rural Development in the Atal Bihari Vajpayee government.
 He took the oath as the vice president of India and the chairman of the Rajya Sabha (ex-officio as the Vice President) on 11 August 2017.
+In 2024, The Government of India honoured him with Padma Vibhushan, India's second highest civilian award.

 Early life

 Venkaiah Naidu was born on 1 July 1949 at Chavatapalem village (near Venkatachalam) in Nellore district of Andhra Pradesh, to Rangaiah Naidu and Ramanamma.
-He completed his schooling from Zilla Parshad High School, Bucchireddy Palem (Nellore), and pursued his bachelor's degree in politics and diplomatic studies from V. R. College, Nellore.
+He completed his schooling from Zilla Parshad High School, Bucchireddy Palem (Nellore), and pursued his bachelor's degree in politics and diplomatic studies at V. R. College, Nellore.
 Later, he acquired a bachelor's degree in law with specialisation in international law from Andhra University College of Law, Visakhapatnam.
 He was a swayamsevak in the Rashtriya Swayamsevak Sangh and joined ABVP during his college days.
-He was elected as the president of the students' union of colleges affiliated to the Andhra University.
+He was elected as the president of the students' union of colleges affiliated with the Andhra University.
 He came into the spotlight for his prominent role in the Jai Andhra Movement of 1972.
 While Kakani Venkata Ratnam led the movement from Vijayawada, Naidu took active part in the agitation in Nellore, until it was called off a year later.

-In 1974, he became the convener of the anti-corruption Jayaprakash Narayan Chhatra Sangharsh Samiti of Andhra Pradesh.
+In 1974, he became the convener of Jayaprakash Narayan Chhatra Sangharsh Samiti of Andhra Pradesh.
 He took to the streets in protest against the Emergency and was imprisoned.
 From 1977 to 1980, he was president of its youth wing.

 Political career

-Both as a student leader and political figure, Naidu gained prominence as an orator, who championed the cause of the farmers and the development of backward areas.
-His oratory skills and political activism propelled his political career and he was elected as an MLA to the Andhra Pradesh Legislative Assembly twice from Udaygiri constituency in Nellore district in 1978 and 1983.
+Both as a student leader and political figure, Naidu gained prominence as an orator who championed the cause of the farmers and the development of backward areas.
+His oratory skills and political activism propelled his political career, and he was elected as an MLA to the Andhra Pradesh Legislative Assembly twice from Udaygiri constituency in Nellore district in 1978 and 1983.
 He rose to become one of the most popular leaders of the BJP in Andhra Pradesh.

 After serving in various organisational posts of the BJP at the state and national level, he was elected as a member of the Rajya Sabha from Karnataka in 1998.
 He was re-elected twice, in 2004 and 2010, from Karnataka.
 He served as the party spokesperson from 1996 to 2000, bringing to the job his panache for quirky alliterations and similes.
 Unlike most politicians from southern India, Naidu made an effort to master Hindi, going on to address public rallies in northern India.

 After the NDA victory in the 1999 general elections, he became the Union Cabinet Minister for Rural Development in the government headed by Prime Minister Atal Bihari Vajpayee.
 He was known for aggressively pushing for reforms in rural development and for the many schemes introduced during this period such as the 'Pradhan Mantri Gram Sadak Yojana'.